A couple walks together on a sandy beach near the ocean under an overcast sky.

 How do we stay connected while we disagree?

-I don’t know how to fix this.
+I’m not sure how to fix this.

 We don’t need to fix everything, we need to understand what’s happening.